dprog-philippe-docourt/django-qr-code/README.md

 }
 ```

-Setting the option `ALLOWS_EXTERNAL_REQUESTS_FOR_REGISTERED_USER` to a callable that always return `True` (even for anonymous users) will allow anyone to access QR code image generation from outside your Django app.
+Setting the option `ALLOWS_EXTERNAL_REQUESTS_FOR_REGISTERED_USER` to a callable that always returns `True` (even for anonymous users) will allow anyone to access QR code image generation from outside your Django app.
 The following settings will grant access to anonymous users to generated images:

 ```python
 from qr_code.qrcode import constants